vetkolisanket/Today-I-Learned/jenkins/android-jenkins-app-center-slack-integration.md

 - In source code management select git.
 Enter repository url and credentials if needed.
 Specify the branch you would like to build (e.g. */develop)
 - In Build section, select 'Use Gradle Wrapper'
 - In tasks to build apk add 'clean assemble<Build Variant><Build Type>' (e.g. clean assembleStagingDebug)

+## To run unit tests

 - To run unit tests 'test<Build Variant><Build Type>UnitTest' (e.g. testStagingDebugUnitTest)

+## To upload build to app center

+- In your app's app center account, go to settings -> app api tokens and create a token which you'll be using in Jenkins
+- In Jenkins click add post build action -> select Upload app to AppCenter -> add the token copied from app center to Api Token field
+- Add the owner name and app name, path to apk in path to app field, add the appropriate distribution group, select notify testers

 [Reference](https://bugfender.com/blog/how-to-add-your-first-android-job-to-jenkins/amp/)